carreymu/fundWap/README.md

 # Notice
 ```
-# if you care about fontend only, please checkout static_data
+# if you care about fontend only, please checkout branch static_data
 git checkout static_data

 ```